Zoreslaw/TeamUpProject/README.md

 ## License

-This project is proprietary software developed for educational and commercial purposes.
+This project is proprietary software developed for educational purposes.

 ---